navidbahadoran/Summer-2025-DL-Project-PINN/README.md

 # PINN-based COVID-19 Modeling using NYT Data

-This project demonstrates how to use **Physics-Informed Neural Networks (PINNs)** to model the spatiotemporal spread of COVID-19 using real-world data from the **New York Times (NYT)** COVID-19 dataset.
-It includes data preprocessing, training of a PINN model, comparison with traditional solvers, and exploratory data analysis (EDA).
+This project demonstrates how to use **Physics-Informed Neural Networks (PINNs)** to model the spatiotemporal spread of COVID-19 in the U.S. using real-world data.
+We preprocess the dataset, train a PINN model, compare it against traditional numerical solvers, and visualize the results.

+---

+## 🧠 Project Summary

+This work is based on applying **PINNs** to a real epidemiological problem — modeling COVID-19 spread across U.S. counties using:

+- The **2D spatial domain** (longitude and latitude)
+- The **temporal evolution** (time axis)
+- A **PDE model** for disease diffusion dynamics

+PINNs are trained on real data and guided by the governing partial differential equations (e.g., the heat equation).
+This allows us to incorporate physical knowledge into machine learning, improving generalization and robustness.

 ---